howion/notes/notes/logic/00-index.md

 [**Go Back to Home**](../../README.md)

+* **The Open Logic Text**, [**Open Source**](https://github.com/OpenLogicProject/OpenLogic), by various contributors
 * **A First Course in Logic: An Introduction to Model Theory, Proof Theory, Computability and Complexity** by Shawn Hedman
-* **The Open Logic Text**, [**Open Source**](https://github.com/OpenLogicProject/OpenLogic), by various contributors
-* **Logic in Computer Science: Modelling and Reasoning about Systems** by Michael Huth and Mark Ryan

 > Compared to my other notes, my own taste is much more involved and preferred over textbooks given above.